ForTii Ace MX53T: The high-temperature PPA that’s easy to process

 Mold residence time (MRT)

 ForTii Ace MX53T is easily molded in combination with a hotrunner.
-It provides a robust maximum MRT of six minutes, with a total residence time of 12-15 minutes.
+It provides a robust maximum MRT of six minutes, with a total residence time of 12 to 15 minutes.
 After monitoring the output of 800 shots, it demonstrated a stable cushion of 3.2mm, with a standard deviation of 0.4mm.
 This robust MRT ensures the material has a broad processing window.

 Our comprehensive testing left no mold deposit within the cavity of the mold.
 There was a small amount of deposit seen in the venting area at the end of the flow, demonstrating the need for proper venting of the tool.